Land Rover Defender SUV review

 In-depth reviews

-The D250 diesel is capable of getting the Defender from 0-62mph in a respectable 8.3 seconds, but it's the way the Land Rover feels to drive that's most surprising.
+All of the Defender’s powertrains offer plenty of punch, but it's the way the Land Rover feels to drive that's most surprising.
 The steering is direct and responsive, tucking the nose into corners with little hesitation and while there's some body roll, this suits the Defender's character.
-This is a Defender that's sporty and enjoyable to drive along a twisty road, thanks to the chameleon-like nature of its adaptive air suspension.
+This is a Defender that's surprisingly sporty and enjoyable to drive along a twisty road, thanks to the chameleon-like nature of its adaptive air suspension.

-Off road, the same setup can extend, providing enough articulation to see the Defender crawl over almost any obstacle and wade through almost a metre of water.
-It's almost unstoppable off-road, and surprisingly comfortable while tackling the very roughest terrain.
+Off-road, the same setup can extend, providing enough articulation to see the Defender crawl over almost any obstacle and wade through almost a metre of water.
+It's almost unstoppable off-road, and incredibly comfortable while tackling the very roughest terrain.
 It can also tow up to 3,500kg and carry an unbelievable 300kg on its roof.

 The Defender has always been innovative and the latest version is one of the most intelligent cars we've ever tested.
-It may be rather uneconomical - unless you choose the plug-in hybrid - but it makes up for this with impressive on and off-road manners, and an incredibly well considered design for demanding buyers, their passengers and all their gear.
+It may be rather uneconomical – unless you choose the plug-in hybrid and charge it up regularly – but it makes up for this with impressive on and off-road manners, and an incredibly well-considered design for demanding buyers, their passengers and all their gear.